 Another update: I just installed something.
 Hopefully it works well, and hopefully legitimate posters don’t get blocked.
 If so, my email address is available at the bottom of the page, so please feel free to let me know if your posts can’t make it through.

-I had to install Spam Karma 2 on my Wordpress blog on my personal site for this same crud.
+I had to install Spam Karma 2 on my WordPress blog on my personal site for this same crud.
 Really ticks me off… of course, the more spam you’re getting, the higher you might be on the search engine lists… or not.